 - Fewer discounts than other providers

-- Multi-line discount: Customers who already have an insurance policy with Amica can save money on their premiums.
+- Multi-line discount: Customers who already have an insurance policy with Amica can save up to 30% on their premiums.

 - New/remodeled home credit: Amica offers savings for customers who have recently remodeled their home.